Nckflannery/Nckflannery.github.io/_posts/2019-10-27-Predicting_ROI.md

 Have you ever thought of investing on Lending Club?
 They say there are no guarantees in life, and investments are no different.
 However, I created an app that attempts to predict the return on investment for any loan.
 The model for these predictions was created from data on over 2.2 million loans.
 It is designed to be as accurate as possible using only the features available to a potential invester at the time of investment.
+More information on how it works can be found at the link below.

 # Find the app [HERE](http://lending-club-predictions.herokuapp.com/)